777arc/PySDR/content/doa.rst

  w = np.exp(-2j * np.pi * d * np.arange(Nr) * np.sin(theta)) # Conventional, aka delay-and-sum, beamformer
  r = w.conj().T @ r # example of applying the weights to the received signal (i.e., perform the beamforming)

 where :code:`Nr` is the number of elements in our uniform linear array with spacing of :code:`d` fractions of wavelength (most often ~0.5).
 As you can see, the weights don't depend on anything other than the array geometry and the angle of interest.
 If our array involved calibrating the phase, we would include those calibration values too.
+You may have been able to notice by the equation for :code:`w` that the weights are complex valued and the magnitudes are all equal to one (unity).

 But how do we know the angle of interest :code:`theta`?
 We must start by performing DOA, which involves scanning through (sampling) all directions of arrival from -π to +π (-180 to +180 degrees), e.g., in 1 degree increments.
 At each direction we calculate the weights using a beamformer; we will start by using the conventional beamformer.
 Applying the weights to our signal :code:`r` will give us a 1D array of samples, as if we received it with 1 directional antenna.
 We can then calculate the power in the signal by taking the variance with :code:`np.var()`, and repeat for every angle in our scan.
 We will plot the results and look at it with our human eyes/brain, but what most RF DSP does is find the angle of maximum power (with a peak-finding algorithm) and call it the DOA estimate.